-The challenge with DAAP and SAP Licensing in general is getting the right stakeholders aligned to reach the best financial outcome.
+The challenge with DAAP and SAP Licensing, in general, is getting the right stakeholders aligned to reach the best financial outcome.
 That’s why we created a tailored program to support SAP customers in resolving their Indirect Access.

-VOQUZ’s Assisted “Digital Access” Adoption Project (VQ-ADAAP) combines output from objective SAP License Measurement and Optimization Software (“samQ”) with the expertise of our in-house License Advisory Group to create a clear path forward for you that ensures the lowest-cost resolution, while implementing contractual protections and eliminating audit risk.
+VOQUZ’s Assisted “Digital Access” Adoption Project (VQ-ADAAP) combines output from objective SAP License Measurement and Optimization Software (“samQ”) with the expertise of our in-house License Advisory Group to create a clear path forward for you that ensures the lowest-cost resolution while implementing contractual protections and eliminating audit risk.
 Would you like somebody to drive your actual negotiations with SAP?
 As independent advisors, we can support you with that as well.

-ASUG recommends in its latest blog post that you should “…determine your level of license compliance within the next six months — […] If you determine that you are under licensed, the two options available to resolve this with SAP have a time limit of one year (expiring in May 2020).
+ASUG recommends in its latest blog post that you should “…determine your level of license compliance within the next six months — […] If you determine that you are under license, the two options available to resolve this with SAP have a time limit of one year (expiring in May 2020).
 Given that it will take time to understand your current indirect access exposure, current licensing entitlements, and negotiations to update your license—you have very little time to spare.
-Starting now will help make sure you and your organization is prepared to make the best decision.”
+Starting now will help make sure you and your organization are prepared to make the best decision.”

-We agree with ASUG’s position and have done precisely this for hundreds of customers since the Diageo court ruling, ranging from small SAP shops to mega multi-nationals eclipsing 50,000+ users and total contract values exceeding $500M.
+We agree with ASUG’s position and have done precisely this for hundreds of customers since the Diageo court ruling, ranging from small SAP shops to mega multi-nationals eclipsing 50,000+ users, and total contract values exceeding $500M.